milesj/emojibase/README.md

 # emoji-database

-Up to data emoji datasets and regex patterns.
+A collection of up-to-date, pre-generated, specification compliant, emoji datasets and regex patterns.
+Data is generated with [unicode-emoji-data][unicode-emoji-data] and [emojione][emojione] packages, for increased accuracy and customizability.

 ## Installation